rust-tw/book-tw/src/ch11-01-writing-tests.md

 {{#rustdoc_include ../listings/ch11-writing-automated-tests/listing-11-08/src/lib.rs:here}}
 ```

-<span class="caption">Listing 11-8: Testing that a condition will cause a
+<span class="caption">範例 11-8: Testing that a condition will cause a
 `panic!`</span>

 We place the `#[should_panic]` attribute after the `#[test]` attribute and